 Cartels and Bribes

 The role of the executive is to disrupt rent-seeking cartels from establishing a Cournot equilibrium.
-The two powers of the executive are to veto protocol upgrades and inflation reward distribution proposals.
+The sole powers of the executive are to veto protocol upgrades.
 If representatives pass a proposal that is cooperative rather than competitive, it is the purview of the executive to veto that proposal.
 One weakness of this model is that legislative cartels can collude with the executive by offering a bribe.

 The executive will rationally accept a bribe if: